Andalucía, Gibraltar, and Tangier

 Ronda's Gorge and New Bridge

-The ravine, called El Tajo — 360 feet down and 200 feet wide — divides Ronda into the whitewashed old Moorish town (La Ciudad) and the new town (El Mercadillo) that was built after the Christian reconquest in 1485.
+The ravine, called El Tajo — more than 300 feet deep and just about 200 feet wide — divides Ronda into the whitewashed old city (Moorish quarter) and the new town (El Mercadillo) that was built after the Reconquista in 1485.
 The New Bridge mightily spans the gorge.
 A different bridge was built here in 1735, but fell after six years.
 This one was built from 1751 to 1793.
-Look down…carefully.

 House of the Moorish King

-This cliffside mansion was never the home of any king; it was given its fictitious name by the grandson of President McKinley, who once lived here.
-Although the house is closed and its once-fine belle époque garden is overgrown, it does offer visitors entry to the "Mine," an exhausting series of 280 slick, dark, and narrow stairs (like climbing down and then up a 20-story building) leading to the floor of the gorge.
-The Moors cut this zigzag staircase into the wall of the gorge in the 14th century to access water when under siege, then used Spanish slaves to haul water up to the thirsty town (usually open long hours daily).
+This cliffside mansion was never the home to a king; it was given its fictitious name by the grandson of President McKinley, who once lived here.
+A visit to this pricey sight is all about the "Mine," an exhausting series of 210 slick, dark, and narrow stairs down to the bottom of the gorge.

-Hotel San Gabriel has 22 pleasant rooms, a kind staff, public rooms filled with art and poetry books, a cozy wine cellar, and a fine garden terrace.
-It's a large 1736 labyrinth of a townhouse, once the family's home, that's been converted to a characteristic hotel, marinated in history.
-If you're a cinephile, kick back in the charming TV room — with seats from Ronda's old theater and a collection of DVD classics — then head to the breakfast room to check out photos of big movie stars (and, ahem, bespectacled travel writers) who have stayed here.
+This large labyrinth of a 1736 townhouse has been converted to a characteristic hotel, marinated in history.
+It has 22 pleasant rooms, a kind staff, public rooms filled with art and poetry books, a cozy wine cellar, and a fine garden terrace.
+If you're a cinephile, kick back in the charming TV room — with seats from Ronda's old theater and a collection of DVD classics — then head to the breakfast room to check out photos of big movie stars (and, ahem, a certain travel writer) who have stayed here.

 Ronda's Bullring

-Ronda's bullring and museum are Spain's most interesting to tour (even better than Sevilla's).
-You'll see the ring, stables, chapel, and museum, all described by an excellent audioguide.
-The bullfighters' chapel is where every matador would stop to pray for safety.
-The museum has exhibits on bullfighting, horse gear, and weapons, with plenty of stuffed bull heads, photos, artwork posters, and costumes.
-Take advantage of the opportunity to walk in the actual two-tiered arena, with plenty of time to play toro, surrounded by 5,000 empty seats.
-Bullfights are scheduled only for the first weekend of September during the feria (fair) and occur rarely in the spring.
-For September bullfights, tickets go on sale the preceding July.
-(As these sell out immediately, Sevilla and Madrid are more practical places for a tourist to see a bullfight.)
+Ronda's bullring and museum rival Sevilla's as Spain's most interesting.
+You'll see the arena, bullpen, and museum, plus a small but worthwhile exhibit on the history of the Knights of Ronda and a collection of harnesses and livery, all described by an excellent audioguide.
+The bullring's arena is your chance to play toro, surrounded by 5,000 empty seats.
+The museum has exhibits on bullfighting's evolution, with plenty of stuffed bull heads, photos, artwork posters, and costumes.
+(As bullfights in Ronda are scheduled only for the first weekend of September — and tickets sell out immediately — Sevilla and Madrid are more practical places for a tourist to see a bullfight.)

 Fast Boat from Tarifa to Tangier, Morocco

-While the trip to Tangier can be made from various ports, only the ferry from Tarifa takes you to Tangier's city-center port, called the Tangier Medina Port (Spaniards call it the Puerto Viejo, "Old Port").
-Two ferry companies make the 35-minute crossing from Tarifa to Tangier about every hour from 8:00 to 22:00: FRS and InterShipping.
+While the trip to Tangier can be made from various ports, only the ferry from Tarifa takes you to Tangier's city-center port, called the Tangier Ville Port.
+Two ferry companies make the 35-minute crossing from Tarifa to Tangier, collectively running about hourly during the day: FRS and Africa Morocco Link.

 Kasbah

 Loosely translated as "fortress," a kasbah is an enclosed, protected residential area near a castle that you'll find in hundreds of Moroccan towns.
 Originally this was a place where a king or other leader could protect his tribe.
-Tangier's Kasbah comprises the upper quarter of the old town.
-A residential area with twisty lanes and some nice guesthouses, this area is a bit more sedate and less claustrophobic than parts of the medina near the market below.
+Tangier's Kasbah, comprising the upper quarter of the old town, has twisty lanes and some nice guesthouses.
+It's a bit more sedate and less claustrophobic than parts of the medina near the market below.

 Aziz Begdouri